FAQ

 The Capital Facilities Tax renewal amount has varied over the years (e.g., $25 million in 2009, $35 million in 2003 and $40 million in 2013) and is determined based on needed infrastructure projects identified in the long-term capital improvement plans of the County and municipalities.

-The 2020 proposed renewal is $40 million to continue the long-range planning.
-The County and municipalities have identified infrastructure projects both in the near-term and longer-term (out through about 8 years) that are eligible for Capital Facilities Tax funds, and then used the estimated cost of these projects in developing the $40 million total.
+The 2024 proposed renewal is $41,975,000 for projects across all of Sheridan County.
+Sheridan County and the four local municipalities have identified infrastructure projects both in the nearterm and longer-term through strategic planning (out through approximately 8 years) that are eligible for Capital Facilities Tax funds, and then used the estimated cost of these projects in developing the $41.975 million total.
 Long-range planning allows the entities more time to identify other funding sources and grant matches for specific projects to better leverage Capital Facilities Tax funding.

 Between FY2006 and FY2012, the City of Sheridan leveraged Capital Facilities Tax funds to secure an additional $13.9 million in grants and other funding.
 This translates to an extra $0.70 for every Capital Facilities Tax dollar used — a multiplier on Capital Facilities Tax Revenue of 70% on City of Sheridan projects.